-Coronavirus: India reports 32,937 new cases in last 24 hours, health minister to visit Kerala today
+Coronavirus: India reports 32,937 new cases, health minister arrives in Kerala to review situation

 The country’s toll rose to 4,31,642 with 417 deaths.